Fijian chicken curry

 I love the Fijian-Indian style of curries as they are tomato based and not too creamy.
 Plantains are a large starchy green banana similar in texture to potato when cooked.
 You can also use under-ripe bananas, which will be slightly sweeter.
 If the idea of banana in the curry doesn’t appeal to you, simply use chopped cubes of potatoes in its place.

 - Heat oil in a large heavy-based fry pan or saucepan on medium heat.
 Cook onions until golden, 4-5 minutes.

-- Add garlic, mustard seeds, turmeric, chilli, garam masala and ginger and continue to cook for 1-2 more minutes until fragrant and mustard seeds are starting to pop.
+- Add garlic, mustard seeds, cumin, turmeric, chilli, garam masala and ginger and continue to cook for 1-2 more minutes until fragrant and mustard seeds are starting to pop.

 - Add a splash of water during cooking if needed to prevent them sticking to bottom of pan and burning.

 - Add curry leaves, eggplant, plantain/banana or potatoes, canned tomatoes, coconut milk, water and a good pinch of salt.

 - Cover and simmer for 15 minutes until eggplant and plantain/potato is soft and cooked through.

 - Add chicken and tomatoes in the last 5-10 minutes of cooking and continue simmering until chicken is cooked through.